 Having completed her medical training at the Kings College Hospital in London, Angela developed her skills and understanding of the complexity of health and illness through a Masters in Social Anthropology at University College London.
 She continued her training in Tropical Medicine, HIV and Genito-urinary Medicine at University College London and the Hospital for Tropical Diseases before securing an MRC Training Fellowship in Clinical Epidemiology.

-Lung Health: Dr. Obasi is the Co-Deputy Director of the £6.9m IMPALA NIHR Global Health Research Unit on Lung Health and TB in Africa and is a co-investigator of the Tupumue programme which is exploring determinants of Lung health in Nairobi, Kenya
+Dr Obasi is the Co-Deputy Director of the £6.9m IMPALA NIHR Global Health Research Unit on Lung Health and TB in Africa and is a co-investigator of the Tupumue programme which is exploring determinants of Lung health in Nairobi, Kenya.

 • Martin Njoroge: Economic Burden of Lung Disease in Malawi